GitGuardian/ggbridge/README.md

   -f values.yaml
 ```

+> [!TIP]
+> If you need to upgrade your current installation with new parameters, please update your `values.yaml` file with correct key/value and then run the following command :
+> ```bash
+> helm -n ggbridge upgrade -i \
+>         gbridge oci://ghcr.io/gitguardian/ggbridge/helm/ggbridge \
+>         -f values.yaml
+> ```
+> We recommend you to store the `values.yaml` file somewhere safe such as in a git repository.

 ## Examples

 Here, you will find various usage examples of ggbridge, each example provides a step-by-step guide on how to configure and use ggbridge to establish a secure, authenticated connection between your self-hosted services and the GitGuardian platform.